What is the Appropriate Height for Fall Protection Railing?

 It is important to know, at all times, what your fall protection is and if it is sufficient for you for every task you perform.

-There Are Exceptions for General Industry Too
+Guardrail Exceptions for the General Industry

 Finally, we can’t forget to turn to letters of interpretation to see if anything differs from the regulations as written.
 In this case, for General Industry, one such letter of interpretation exists.

-There never seems to be any one simple answer when it comes to regulatory compliance, but knowing what your starting point is makes things much easier.
+There never seems to be any one simple answer when it comes to regulatory compliance, but knowing your starting point makes things much easier.
 It’s like understanding that in general industry you need to begin looking at fall protection once your employees are exposed to a fall of more than 4’ (or 6’ in construction).